futurestudio/hapi-pulse/README.md

 This serves existing requests before closing the connection and stopping the hapi server process.

-It uses hapi's `server.stop()` method to close connections properly.
+It uses hapi’s `server.stop()` method to close connections properly.

 ## Requirements